puppetlabs/puppetlabs-ibm_installation_manager/README.md

 ##### timeout

 Specifies the timeout for the installation, in seconds.
 Defaults to 900.
 Installation Manager can take a long time to install, so if you have issues with Puppet timing out before the installation is complete, you might need to increase this parameter.

+##### installation_mode

+Specifies which 'installation mode' you want to use to install the IBM Installation Manager.

+Values: 'administrator', 'nonadministrator', 'group'

+Default: 'administrator'

 ### Type: ibm_pkg